 All the possible requirements of the system to be developed are captured in this phase.
-Once the requirements for the software are gathered it gets freezed means it cannot be changed.
-Here the requirement feasibility test is done to ensure whether the requirements are testable.
-Requirement understanding document is delivered to the next stage which describes all the requirements of the client.
+Here, the requirement feasibility analysis is done to ensure whether the requirements are feasible or not.
+In this phase, a Software Requirement Specification (SRS) document is created, containing both functional and non-functional requirements of the software to be developed.

-The Waterfall model is This model is applicable for following types of projects-
+The Waterfall model is applicable for following types of projects-